anishst/Learn/Docker/Docker Notes.md

 ## Docker Architecture

-• image is the application we want to run
+- **image** is the application we want to run
-•container is an instance of that image running as a process •possible to have multiple containers running of the same image •dockers default image "registry" is called Docker Hub
+- **container** is an instance of that image running as a process
+- possible to have multiple containers running of the same image
+- dockers default image "registry" is called Docker Hub
+- images are created using a DockerFile

 Registries and Repositories